DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 Once you see an AP IP Address and see ```++ Wifi Setup OK ++`` at the bottom of the log (it may take a few seconds for the CS to complete the configuration), you can connect to it.
 See the next section.

-Connecting to the Access Point AP
+Connecting to the Access Point
 ----------------------------------

 There are two steps to get you running trains with your WiFi throttle, the first is to connect to the AP instead of your home network, the second is to connect your throttle to the AP.